wytlines100/UnverifiedV2/README.md

 - Profile avatar: a sidebar profile picture that is auto-detected by country via IP lookup, uploadable from a local image, or randomizable
 - Settings panel: toggles for module click sounds, toast notifications, UI open/close animation, module-state persistence across reloads, and the idle delay used by Anti-AFK
 - Idle delay configuration: adjustable from 5 to 120 seconds, controlling how long you can be inactive before Anti-AFK auto-enables
-- Chat Filter: Blocks profanity from `game.chat`
+- Chat Filter: Blocks profanity/Spam from `game.chat`

-## Installation
+## Client Installation

-1. Install a userscript manager such as Tampermonkey for your browser.
+1. Install a Userscript manager such as Tampermonkey for your browser.
 (Make sure Allow UserScripts is on!)
-2. Add a new script in Tampermonkey and paste in the contents of `client.js`.
+2. Add a new script in Tampermonkey and paste all of `client.js`.
 3. Save the script and make sure it is enabled.
+(Ctrl S)
-4. Visit miniblox.io.
-The client will initialize automatically.
+4. Visit miniblox.io the client will initialize automatically.
 5. Press the Right Shift key to open or close the client menu.

-See API.md for the full API reference, including cleanup functions and notification options.

 ## Known Limitations